Certezalito/freshtomato_stubby_nextdns_dns-over-tls/README.md

 Replace `cpe` with your particular cpe ID from NextDNS

 Replace `devicename` with your choosing

+For Strict Privacy set `mode=strict` else set mode to anything for opportunistic mode

 Paste this script into Administration > Scripts > WAN Up (main) and during reboot the script will take effect